MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Methodology

 where $E(\mathbf{q})$ is the energy function for the pixels in the image, $q_i$ is the feature value of pixel $i$, and $j$ represents the other pixels.
 The unary potential function $E_u$ uses features of pixel $i$ to calculate its associated energy.
-Further, the pairwise potential function $E_p$ computes the energy for pairs of pixels and $f\left(q_i, q_j\right)$ is the pairwise weight.
+Further, the pairwise potential function $E_p$ computes the energy for pairs of pixels, and $f\left(q_i, q_j\right)$ is the pairwise weight.
 Finally, $I_i$ denotes the RGB value of pixel $i$. $p_i$ is the coordinate of pixel $i$ and $\mathbf{v_i}$ is the normal vector at $p_i$.

-The motivation is that surface normal can provide strong shape prior of objects.
-For extracting features from photometrically challenging objects, especially for transparent objects, color and position are not enough, as background and transparent parts can look similar in RGB.
+The motivation is that surface normals can provide strong prior information about objects' shapes.
+For extracting features from photometrically challenging objects, especially transparent ones, color and position are insufficient, as background and transparent parts can look similar in RGB.
 However, their orientations represented by the surface normals are different.
-Introducing the normal into the function can make $f\left(q_i, q_j\right)$ reweighted and optimized.
-Inspired by (2), we crop local regions centered on each keypoint to let the feature encoder only focus on the respective regions, as our task does not care about depth estimation for the whole map.
-Besides, we further extend (2) to the grasping width and angle regression.
-In practice, we achieve this by concatenating RGB normalized crops and normal crops along the feature channel. $f\left(q_i, q_j\right)$ can be represented by various existed feature encoder, such as~\cite{he2016deep, dosovitskiy2020image, liu2021swin}.
+Introducing the normal penalization $k\left(\mathbf{v_i}, \mathbf{v_j}\right)$ into the function can make original $f\left(q_i, q_j\right)$ in~\cite{yuan2022newcrfs} reweighted and optimized.

+Inspired by (ii), we crop local regions centered on each keypoint to let the feature encoder only focus on the respective regions, as our task only cares about depth estimation for part of the map.
+Besides, we further extend (ii) to the grasping width and angle regression.
+In practice, we achieve this by concatenating RGB-normalized crops and normal crops along the feature channel. $f\left(q_i, q_j\right)$ can be represented by various existed feature encoder, such as~\cite{he2016deep, dosovitskiy2020image, liu2021swin}.
 Before sending feature crops into the encoder, we perform RoI Align~\cite{he2017mask} on each crop, as some of the keypoints may appear near the boundaries of RGB images, resulting in these crops with different sizes.
 Moreover, RoI Align allows flexible feature output adjustment.
-After obtaining the high-dimension feature map, we employ fully connected layers to regress depth $d$, grasping width $w$, and rotated angle $\phi$ for each 2D keypoint.
+After obtaining the high-dimension feature map, we employ fully connected layers to regress depth $d$, grasping width $w$ and rotated angle $\phi$ for each 2D keypoint.